Open

 Marks

-One of special things about this command is the possibility of creating marks for documents.
-As you would imagine, it is in general difficult to create marks for any kind of data.
+One of this command’s special features is the ability to use marks for documents.
 For instance, if our library consists of PDF files and EPUB files, we would like to define bookmarks in order to go back to them at some later point.

 author: Isaiah Shavitt, Rodney J. Bartlett